tanayakamble2001/MD-PRIME-ASSIGNMENT/README.md

 # MedPrime Technologies Programming Assignments

-This repository contains solutions for three programming assignments that help practice file handling, zipping directories, and working with images.
+This repository contains solutions to Python programming assignments focused on file handling, zipping directories, and image processing.
+These tasks aim to improve problem-solving skills and proficiency in Python.

 ### Tasks:
 1. **Assignment 1**: Renaming Files Sequentially